 Most of the time seafarers end up buying the wrong stock on someone’s tips.
 In this article, we will try to teach each and every individual about the basics of stock market.
 So its basically a guide on STOCK MARKET BASICS FOR SEAFARERS

-Stock market which is commonly known as share market, is a place where people trade (Buy and/or Sell) shares of publicly listed companies.
-Stocks also called Shares are nothing but representation of ownership of any company or business.
+The stock market which is commonly known as the share market is a place where people trade (Buy and/or Sell) shares of publicly listed companies.
+Stocks also called Shares are nothing but a representation of ownership of any company or business.
 So buying any stock will make you part owner of any company.

-In India most of the trading take place in 2 major stock exchanges commonly known as National stock Exchange (NSE) and Bombay Stock Exchange (BSE).
+In India, most of the trading takes place in 2 major stock exchanges commonly known as the National Stock Exchange (NSE) and Bombay Stock Exchange (BSE).
 Bombay Stock Exchange is the oldest stock exchange of India.
 It was founded on 9th of July 1975.
-And currently it’s 146+ years old.
+And currently, it’s 146+ years old.

 To end the monopoly of BSE, NSE was created.